Goualougo Triangle Ape Project

-Paul Grayson, Zoo deputy director and senior vice-president of conservation and science, serves on the IEF board of directors.
+Dr. Rob Shumaker, Executive Vice President and Zoo Director, serves on the IEF board of directors.
 In 2011, the IEF provided a total of $230,000 in support of elephant conservation.

 Projects related to African elephant conservation include programs that combat poaching and protect wild populations throughout Africa, dissemination of research results utilized by conservation policy decision makers and education programming for various audiences including those who live in elephant range countries.
 Another valuable program funded by IEF is the "My Elephant Neighbor" program in West Africa.
 Through this program, thousands of children and their teachers have been able to learn about local elephants.
 Not all African families are aware of elephant conservation needs and this program utilizes the powerful voice of children to carry that message home to their parents. [close]

 International Union for Conservation of Nature (IUCN)

 The Indianapolis Zoo provides financial support to IUCN's climate change vulnerability assessment of tree species in Borneo.
 The assessment studies trees for viable species survival and builds local capacity for reforestation.
 The study strengthens the network of experts working on the island's tree conservation and evaluates trees and woody plant species that will benefit the species in the surrounding habitat. [close]